harperreed/harper.blog/content/post/2024-04-11-meme-search-engine-siglip-mlx.md

 ---
-title: I accidentally built a meme search engine
-date: 2024-04-12T09:00:00-05:00
+date: 2024-04-12 09:00:00-05:00
-description: "I built a magical meme search engine using siglip/CLIP and vector encoding images.
+description: I built a magical meme search engine using siglip/CLIP and vector encoding images.
 It was a fun way to learn about this powerful technology.
 I'm sharing the code so you can build your own and discover forgotten gems in your photo library.
-Let's unleash the power of AI on our images!"
+  Let's unleash the power of AI on our images!
 draft: false
+summary: i built a meme search engine using siglip/CLIP and vector encoding images. it was a fun project that taught me a ton about vector embeddings and how to work with image databases. definitely magical results when searching through my meme collection.
+tags:
+- ai
+- vector embeddings
+- image search
+- CLIP
+- memes
+title: I accidentally built a meme search engine
 ---

 ## Or: how to learn about clip/siglip and vector encoding images